 The Company carries out safety and operations inspections on a regular basis.
 It also provides safety equipment in all its installation and retail outlets.
 In addition, safety training is provided for staff.
-Firefighting drills are regularly carried out to keep workers at alert in the event of a fire outbreak.
+Fire-fighting drills are regularly carried out to keep workers at alert in the event of a fire outbreak.
 The Company lays emphasis on industrial hygiene, and inspection, and provides good sanitary facilities for its employees.
 The Company ensures non-pollution of the environment within its areas of operation.

-20. Compliance with code of corporate governance
+20. Commitment to good corporate governance

-Conoil Plc ("the Company") is committed to carry on its operations in a fair, honest and transparent manner in compliance with the best practice and procedure in Corporate Governance.
+Conoil Plc ("the Company") is committed to carry on its operations in a fair, honest and transparent manner in compliance with a high level of professional ethics, and international best practice and procedure in Corporate Governance.
 With the goal to deliver greater shareholder value, the Company has continued to subject its operations to the high standards of corporate governance, which is an essential foundation for sustainable corporate success.
-We are dedicated to uphold the creed and principles of good Corporate Governance in all our operations which is the bedrock of the public trust and confidence reposed in us by shareholders, business partners, employees and the financial markets; and the key to our continued long-term success.
+We are dedicated to uphold the creed and principles of good Corporate Governance in all our operations which is the bedrock of the public trust and confidence reposed in us by shareholders, business partners, employees and the financial markets; and the key to our continued longterm success.

-Particularly, the Company complies with the provisions of the Code of Best Practices on Corporate Governance in Nigeria and the requirements of the current Nigerian Code of Corporate Governance.
+Corporate Governance is a key driver of corporate accountability and business prosperity.
+It is also aimed at increasing entities' levels of transparency, trust and integrity, and create an environment for sustainable business operations.
+Conoil Plc complies with the provisions of the Code of Best Practices on Corporate Governance in Nigeria and the requirements of the current Nigerian Code of Corporate Governance 2018.
 The Company adopts a responsible approach in its activities by maintaining a high standard of openness and accountability while also taking into consideration the interest of stakeholders.